top of page

 All Previous Recipients 2009 GRANT RECIPIENTS For Applications Received in 2008 Holy Warlords: The Rise of Islamist Movements in Afghanistan and Somalia Special Recognition: Harold D. Lasswell Award Aisha S. Ahmad McGill University Political Science The Power of Politics vs. the Politics of Power: Exploring the Political Activism of Armed Groups and its Regulation Special Recognition: John L. Stanley Award Benedetta Berti Alberti Tufts University Fletcher School of Law and Diplomacy Declining City, Born Again Citadel: Evangelical Reconstitution of Urban Life in Postindustrial America Michael James Boyle City University of New York Graduate Center Anthropology Eviction and the Reproduction of Inner-City Poverty Special Recognition: Eli Ginzberg Award Matthew Stephen Desmond University of Wisconsin Sociology Child Care Subsidies: Policy Tools for Enhancing the Lives of Low Income Children Anna Duncan Johnson Columbia University Psychology Organized Interests and the Process of Government in the Early American Republic: 1783-1800 Special Recognition: Joshua Feigenbaum Award David Keenan Northwestern University History Keeping Up or Keeping Afloat?: How and Why American Households Overspend Jeffrey D. Lundy University of California – San Diego Sociology Private Litigation, Public Policy Enforcement: The Regulatory Power of Private Litigation and American Bureaucracy Quinn W. Mulroy Columbia University Political Science One Man’s Terrorist is Another Man’s Freedom Fighter: Framing Dynamics in the Construction of Terrorist Populations Elena E. Pokalova Kent State University Political Science An Economic Analysis of Trade Secrets: Evidence from the Economic Espionage Act of 1996 Special Recognition: Martinus Nijhoff Award Nicola Charlotte Searle University of St. Andrews Economics The Organizational Problems of Organized Crime: How to Combat Thieves, Thugs, Terrorists and Traffickers Special Recognition: Robert K. Merton Award David Benjamin Skarbek George Mason University Economics Why Inequality Persists: Race, Class and Assimilation in Multi-Ethnic America Van C. Tran Harvard University Sociology and Social Policy

-• About - Horowitz Foundation for Social Policy
+• Apply To - The Horowitz Foudation for Social Policy

 bottom of page